Miro Alternatives

 Strengths

-• +Bundled with Figma workspace your team already pays for
+• +Bundled with the Figma workspace your team already pays for

 • +Free viewers and commenters